Quiver semi-invariants and SAGBI bases: Introduction

 In this paper, we study the Cox ring of quiver moduli spaces via quiver semi-invariants and the Abelian/non-Abelian correspondence.
 Our main results are: \begin{itemize} \item We introduce pairs of linked tableaux as a combinatorial structure indexing Domokos--Zubkov \cite{domokos} generators of the Cox ring.
 We show that these generators satisfy straightening laws inherited from Pl\"ucker coordinates. \item In the case of a generalized Kronecker quiver, we show that semi-standard and primitive linked tableaux index a (possibly infinite) SAGBI basis of the Cox ring. \item We prove that this SAGBI basis is finite in the case of the generalized Kronecker quiver with dimension vector $(2,2)$. \end{itemize} We describe these results in more detail in Theorems \ref{thm:intro1}-\ref{thm:intro3}.

-Let $G$ be a reductive group acting on a vector space $V$.
+Let $G$ be a reductive group acting on a complex vector space $V$.
+In this paper, we always work over $\CC$.
 A stability condition $\theta$, which is a character of $G$, gives a GIT quotient $\VG=V^{ss}/G$ where the semi-stable locus $V^{ss}$ is determined by $\theta$.
 Given another character $\alpha \in \chi(G)$, we can consider the projection

 The action of $G$ on the product is the diagonal action defined by the representation $V$ of $G$ on the first factor and the character $\alpha$ on the second.
 When the GIT quotient is smooth, by Kempf's descent lemma $V^{ss} \times \CC/G$ is a line bundle over $\VG$, which we denote $L_\alpha$.
 Any element $f \in \CC[V]$ such that, for all $g \in G$,